Still Have Questions About a Legal Issue? Call 847-395-2200

-For minor, short –term injuries you might decide the insurance company’s settlement offer is fair for your auto accident injuries and you are comfortable accepting it.
+For minor, short–term injuries you might decide the insurance company’s settlement offer is fair for your auto accident injuries and you are comfortable accepting it.
 However, to ensure you are being fairly compensated let personal injury lawyer Bob Edens provide you with a free consultation.
-A no obligation case analysis will let you truly know if the offer is fair.
+No-obligation case analysis will let you truly know if the offer is fair.

 If you are in an accident with an uninsured motorist your insurance company might step in and cover your costs.
 However, they will not be pursuing your best interests and that is why you should consult an Illinois lawyer before agreeing to any insurance settlement.
 Additionally, they will use all defenses against you so essentially you will be in an adverse relationship with your insurance company.
-For this reason you might benefit from having an attorney representing you.
-Call for a free consultation to see what you legal options are.
+For this reason, you might benefit from having an attorney representing you.
+Call for a free consultation to see what your legal options are.

 You are not obligated to speak to the other person’s insurance adjuster.
 Their primary objective is to minimize the costs paid in your claim.
 In speaking with your own adjuster you just need to give them the basics of the auto accident: Where it happened, when it happened, and who was involved.
 Do not agree to a tape-recorded statement and do not sign anything before speaking to an expert lawyer in the field of automobile insurance claims like The Law Offices of Robert T. Edens with offices located in Barrington, IL, and Antioch, IL.

 It depends what, who, and when you admitted it?
 If you gave the police or the adjuster a statement then you can refer to the information they already have but do not have to elaborate on it.
 If there are serious injuries or property damages you may want to speak to an attorney in your area.
 Robert Edens represents clients in the following areas: Fox Lake, Gurnee, Grayslake, Lake Villa, Ingleside, Lindenhurst, Round Lake, Round Lake Beach, Round Lake Heights, Round Lake Park, Waukegan, Zion, Highland Park, Libertyville, Mundelein, Algonquin, Crystal Lake, Lake in the Hills, McHenry, Woodstock, and North Chicago.